-CSC1245 MODERN DATABASE SYSTEMS Credits: 3
+CSCI245 MODERN DATABASE SYSTEMS

-Pre-requisite(s): A "C-" or higher in CSCI111 and CSCI240 This course is a survey of modern relational and nonrelational databases and their design and implementation.
+This course is a survey of modern relational and non-relational databases and their design and implementation.
 Hands on experience will be gained by working several different database management systems.
 Database selection and tradeoffs based on problem requirements will be a major focus.